ColeSohn/cs131_notes_dev/_chapters/recognition/detecting_objects_by_parts.md

     on their heads.
 If using this model returns a high score, the object can simply be classified as a human.

-    Figure [fig:tcm] refers to the more practical example of a two component bicycle model.
+    The figure below refers to the more practical example of a two component bicycle model.
 The upper filters and allowable part locations depict a side-view while the lower one picture a frontal view of a bike.
 These filters will both classify as \`\`bicycle" despite having vastly different appearances.

-    ![Two Component Model from Two Views of a Bicycle.](TwoComponentModel "fig:") [fig:tcm]

     <div class="fig figcenter fighighlight">
       <img src="{{ site.baseurl }}/assets/examples/TwoComponentModel.jpg">
       <div class="figcaption">Two Component Model from Two Views of a Bicycle</div>
     </div>

     Neel’s notes (37-43) {#neels-notes-37-43 .unnumbered}
     ====================